Image

 At Combs Waterkotte, we represent individuals throughout St. Ann and across Missouri who are facing serious weapons and firearms allegations.
 Whether your case involves possession claims, firearm accusations tied to another offense, concealed weapon issues, or a high-stakes felony weapons charge, our defense team moves fast to protect your rights, challenge illegal searches, and fight for dismissal or reduction.

-Call a St. Ann, MO weapon crime defense lawyer right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation and to protect your rights, future, and freedom.
-The Combs Waterkotte defense team has over 60 years of combined experience and has successfully handled more than 10,000 cases in and around St. Ann and across Missouri.
+Your future shouldn’t hinge on assumptions.
+Contact a trusted St. Ann, MO weapon crime defense lawyer at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
+With over 60 years of combined experience and more than 10,000 successful cases, Combs Waterkotte is prepared to stand between you and a life-altering conviction.

 • Protect Your Life